EscVM/Efficient-CapsNet/README.md

 <h1 align="center"> ~ Efficient-CapsNet ~ </h1>
 Are you tired of over inflated and overused convolutional neural networks?
 You're right!
-It's time for **CAPSULES** :)
+It's time for <strong>CAPSULES</strong> :)

 This repository has been made for two primarly reasons: